Day Old Sicilian Buttercup Baby Chicks

 Production: Sicilian Buttercups are generally raised as ornamentals.
 They are below average layers, and a bit too small to be considered good meat birds.

 Temperament: Most birds in the Mediterranean class are flighty and skittish and the Sicilian Buttercup is no exception.
-In fact, they are often described as active, wild, and easily agitated.
+They are often described as active, wild, and easily agitated.
 They can, and will, fly.

 Sicilian Buttercups came to the United States sometime before 1860, and it took quite a few generations for a standard color pattern to become established.
 The breed was first included in the American Poultry Association's Standard of Perfection in 1918.